saadalifazaman/saadalifazaman.github.io/_pages/about.md

 I am an MS/PhD applicant in applied computer vision.
 My focus is on building reliable perception systems under **data-scarce, real-world conditions** where labeled data is limited, expensive, or hard to collect at scale.

 My current work develops a novel Interaction-Effect metric and a k–n Fold Augmentation Cross-Validation protocol to systematically improve model performance on small, domain-specific datasets.
 I applied these to ship hull biofouling detection using a [dataset I collected and curated myself at Narayanganj Dockyard, Bangladesh](/portfolio/03-dataset-collection-narayanganj/).
-This work is currently under peer review.
+This work is currently in revision following peer review, targeting resubmission.

 I completed my undergraduate degree in Naval Architecture and Marine Engineering at the Bangladesh University of Engineering and Technology (BUET).